-Theorem 5.9. ab Let A be a definable Abelian group of bounded weight.
+Theorem 5.9.
+Let A be a definable Abelian group in a metastable theory of bounded weight.

 There exists an ∞ -definable limit- metastable subgroup K of A, with A/K almost internal to Γ .

 If K is itself generically metastable, then A/K is a pro-definable Γ -group.